dictyBase/Migration/DB-versioning.md

 			2. ~~Data dump/load for each `status` id to filesystem~~
 			3. ~~Handling data dump/load~~
 		* ~~For `Alembic`, yet to try out how it works and how it can be extended (~ 2 days)~~ (NOT required)
-3. Manipulating how tools save schema versions (experimentation/discussion) ~ (6 days) (06/21)
+3. Manipulating how tools save schema versions (experimentation/discussion) ~ (6 days) (06/28)
 	* Customize what tables/schema is used for storing migration information.
-	* `Sqitch` usese a complete schema with 5 tables.
+	* `Sqitch` uses a complete schema with 5 tables.
 See if it can be broken down.
 	* How well can these changes go with `chadoprops`?
 4. User & code documentation